mukerjee/etalon/README.md

 2. Create an experiment on a testbed (e.g., use the “Etalon” profile on CloudLab to launch an experiment).

-3. Nicely ask the network administrator to set your network to MTU 9126, turn on Ethernet flow control.
+3. Nicely ask the network administrator to set your network to MTU 9126 and turn on Ethernet flow control.
 (For CloudLab Apt machines, ask to enable Ethernet.
 Ask if other ethernet experiments are running on the same switch.
    If so, ask to be in your own VLAN.)

 4. Update the host information in etalon/etc/handles on your local machine.